SmartPolarBear/clox/README.md

 # CLOX
 Interpreter and compiler implemented in modern C++ for the lox programing language described in [Crafting Interpreters](https://craftinginterpreters.com/) with extensions in grammars and other features.

-In a long run, this project will support compile to binary and JIT with LLVM.
+In a long run_code, this project will support compile to binary and JIT with LLVM.

 ![example workflow](https://github.com/SmartPolarBear/clox/actions/workflows/build_and_test.yml/badge.svg)
 [![issues](https://img.shields.io/github/issues/SmartPolarBear/clox)](https://github.com/SmartPolarBear/clox/issues)